monome/docs/meadowphysics/index.md

 Full configurations are preset-able and savable to flash for later recall and instant resume on power-up.

+[Image of Meadowphysics panel]

 ## Installation

+These installation instructions are the Meadowphysics module only.
+To run Meadowphysics on Ansible, see the Ansible installation instructions.

 **Align the ribbon cable so the red stripe corresponds to the white indicator on the rear of the module's circuit board.**

 - Be careful not to misalign the connector left-to-right either as it can damage this module, and other's in your case.
 - Secure the module in your case with included screws, hiding under blue tape in the box.

-As mentioned at top, monome modules require high +5v current.
+### WARNING: Meadowphysics requires high +5v current

 Before powering up your case, make sure the power supply can provide at least 600mA of current on the +5v line.
 Even if it appears to work in an underpowered case, it may degrade slowly over time until it fails and destroys the Meadowphysics.
 These repairs are not warrantied.

 Power consumption:

 - 18mA @ +12V
 - 17mA @ -12V
 - 42mA @ +5V (no grid connected), **up to 600mA (with grid)**

+## Panel details

+- 8 Trigger outputs (*1-8*, 0-10V, sample rate)
+- 1 *clock* knob
+- 1 clock CV *in*
+- 1 clock CV *out*
+- 1 USB-A port
+- 1 *preset* button

 ## Getting Started